viant/mly/README.md

 ## Motivation

-The goal of this library to provide a generic TensorFlow wrapper web service which can speed up end to end execution by leveraging a caching system.
+The goal of this library to provide a TensorFlow model prediction HTTP service which can speed up end to end execution by leveraging a caching system.
 Caching has to be seamless, meaning the client, behind the scenes, should take care of any dictionary-based key generation and model changes automatically.

 In practice this library can provide substantial (100x) E2E execution improvement from the client side perspective, with the input space of billions of distinct keys.